BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Ruralism is, for example, a person striking out into the wilderness, building their own home, and creating a mostly self-sufficient life (gardening and so on).
-Also, and especially, it would be that they'd do so alone or with just one or two other people: the US is also quite culturally individualistic.
+Also, and especially, it would be that they'd do so alone or with just one or two companions: the US is also quite culturally individualistic.
 Richard Proenneke, a famous ruralist in the Alaskan wilderness, and Chris McCandless (the subject of the book "Into the Wild"), both of whom are American, come to mind.
 </p>

 <p>
 Many years ago, a family friend of ours married into a family from Finland.
 My father said it once came up in conversation that one of the young men on the American side had gone into the forest and built a cabin or treehouse.
-Someone from the Finnish side said that would be unusual in Finland: doing so alone, that is.
+Someone from the Finnish side said that that would be unusual in Finland: doing so alone, that is.
 </p>

 <hr/>